rschuetzler/datacom-labs/Exercise 4 - Routing/4-Routing-Instructions.md

 * Open a command prompt and navigate to the folder where you saved the Vagrantfile.
     * As a shortcut, you can open the folder in a Windows explorer folder, hold shift, right-click, and choose "Open command window here."
 Be sure to right-click on an empty part of the folder and not a specific file.
 * Run `vagrant up` to bring up the machines.
     * Note that because six machines are defined in the Vagrantfile, any Vagrant command that does not target a specific machine will automatically target all machines.
-It will take several minutes for this to run.
+Because you are creating *five* VMs, it will take several minutes for this command to complete.

-Note that *six* virtual machines will be created.
-The machines are named alice, amy, arouter, bob, billy, and brouter.
+Note that *five* virtual machines will be created.
+The machines are named alice, amy, arouter, bob, and brouter.
 You might be surprised that arouter and brouter are just regular virtual machines, but routers are basically just computers.
 Most router hardware strips away uneeded operating system functionality (like graphical user interfaces), but the underlying networking capabilities are equivalent to what you would find in any modern operating system.

 ### Step 2: Discover the Guest Network Configuration